Company Administration Advice

 Placing a Moratorium on a Company

-When you have started the procedure to enter into administration, a moratorium is placed on any insolvency or any other legal proceedings against the company, and any pending winding-up petitions are suspended or dismissed.
+When you have started the procedure to enter into administration, a moratorium is placed on insolvency or any other legal proceedings against the company, and any pending winding-up petitions are suspended or dismissed.

 If administrative receivers have already been appointed, they are required to vacate office - in essence, this means that no-one can “knock the company over” while it is in administration.

-Supplying a Statement of Company’s Affairs
+Supplying a Statement of the Company’s Affairs

 One or more of the company’s directors is required to provide the administrator with a statement of the company’s affairs.
 This is a prescribed form used to detail the company’s assets and liabilities.